DummieNaime/The-Funni-Mod/README.md

 # The Funni Mod
-A very simple mod that I made that includes a scenario, professions and weapon bionics.
+A very simple mod that includes a scenario, professions and weapon bionics.